How Long Are Hard Hats Good For UK Citizens?

 How Long Are Hard Hats Good For

-However, as much as these hard hats are expected to be durable, they cannot last forever.
+As much as these hard hats are expected to be durable, they cannot last forever.

 What If My Hard Hat Has Expired?